Iran parliament may halt Ahmadinejad economic policy

 But domestic critics including many members of parliament say the reform has contributed to soaring inflation, which is officially running at around 25 percent, and charge that the plan has been used by Ahmadinejad for his own political benefit, because he can control welfare payments under the scheme.

-Parliament's vote on Sunday was a fresh sign that Western sanctions against Iran, imposed over its disputed nuclear programme, are having a fundamental impact on its economy.
+Parliament's vote on Sunday was a fresh sign that Western sanctions against Iran, imposed over its disputed nuclear program, are having a fundamental impact on its economy.

 Last week police clashed in Tehran with protesters who were angered by the collapse of the rial, which lost a third of its value against the U.S. dollar over 10 days as the sanctions cut the country's ability to earn hard currency from oil exports.